Stop Calling Yourself an Entrepreneur if You’re Not an Entrepreneur

 On the contrary, one becomes an entrepreneur the moment they decide that their career path will be traced through an independent venture and start acting on it.
 Most important, one must take the risk and follow the path.
 It is difficult, of course, and it is not for everyone to do — that is perhaps why it’s risky.

 For entrepreneurship to flourish and reach great effect in our country, it is important we grow a common and deep understanding of what it truly means to be an entrepreneur.
 Yes, we are at an exciting time where entrepreneurship is very encouraged (it gives everyone an equal push to enterprise), but it’s crucial to understand that it is not opening a business — or simply starting one’s own “new thing” — that makes one an entrepreneur.

 Worse, if a person still relies on a monthly salary from a certain institution (note that this is not a bad thing at all considering that it earns them an income) but have a side-business they own, they are not necessarily an entrepreneur.
 In another world, in fact, acting as an investor, however small it might be, would make more sense.

 Before I start writing this article, just to be sure I don’t get it wrong, I looked for the definition of the word entrepreneur in a dictionary.
-An entrepreneur, it says, is “a person who organises and manages any entreprise, especially a business, usually with considerable initiative and risk.”
+An entrepreneur, it says, is “a person who organises and manages any enterprise, especially a business, usually with considerable initiative and risk.”
 I could not be more satisfied.
-It is crutial to understand what the phrase “organises and manages” really means in this definition, and how much role the terms “considerable” and “risk” play.
+It is crucial to understand what the phrase “organises and manages” really means in this definition, and how many roles the terms “considerable” and “risk” play.

 In defining entrepreneurship, risk (not just financial) is a very important component and, in this context, it is only right to rally around those who have dared to take it.
 They are the ones who are more likely to sustain their ventures and lead to success.